jailynruffin/portfolio-site/README.md

 # Jailyn’s Portfolio Website

-Welcome to my personal portfolio!
-This site was designed and developed by me — built with 💖 using React and custom CSS for a modern, responsive feel.
+Welcome to my personal portfolio.
+This site was fully designed and developed by me, using React and custom CSS to deliver a modern, responsive, and professional experience.

-## 🚀 Features
+## Features

-- Smooth scroll navigation with active section highlighting
+- Smooth scroll navigation with section highlighting
-- Custom hero section with animated buttons
+- Custom hero section with polished interactive elements
-- Aesthetic gradient backgrounds and soft UI elements
+- Subtle gradient backgrounds and clean UI styling
-- Responsive layout for mobile & desktop
+- Fully responsive design for mobile and desktop
-- Project showcase with GitHub + demo links
+- Project showcase with GitHub and demo links
-- Contact section with email & LinkedIn buttons
+- Contact section with quick access to email and LinkedIn
-- Fully deployable React app using Vite or Create React App
+- Built for deployment with Vite or Create React App

-## 🛠️ Tech Stack
+## Tech Stack

-- React
-- CSS (custom styled, no frameworks!)
-- Git + GitHub
-- AOS (Animate on Scroll)
+- **Frontend:** React, custom CSS, AOS (Animate on Scroll)
+- **Tooling & Version Control:** Git, GitHub
-- Vite or CRA (pick based on your setup)
+- **Build/Deploy:** Vite or CRA (depending on environment)

-## 📬 Contact Me
+## Contact

-If you're a recruiter, hiring manager, or just want to say hi — feel free to email me or connect on LinkedIn.

-## 🖤 A note from me
+Recruiters, hiring managers, and collaborators are welcome to reach out.
+You can connect with me directly via email or on LinkedIn.

+## Note
-This site was built with intention, clarity, and a touch of personality — just like how I approach my code.
+This portfolio was built with attention to detail, clear design choices, and a focus on practical implementation.
+It reflects how I approach software engineering: thoughtful in planning, disciplined in execution, and committed to creating reliable, high quality solutions.